aidyp/adp/content/post/passwords.md

 There is the idea of tiered passwords, having a few very secret ones for your really important services that you don't re-use.

-The overall aim of the blog post isn't to shame people into good / bad password policies, it's just to share some intuitions that I find helpful when talking about passwords
+The overall aim of the blog post isn't to shame people into good / bad password policies, it's just to share some intuitions that I find helpful when talking about passwords.